Top Things To Do In Perast Montenegro

 The Blue Cave is a beautiful natural phenomenon, tucked along the coast of the Luštica Peninsula.
 You can only approach it by boat, as it’s surrounded by the rocky cliffs here.
 Once inside, the glow from the light hitting the blue water is amazing to swim in.

 I could not find any tours to the cave from Perast, but you may be able to negotiate with a boat operator or taxi boat to take you on the short ride.
-If doing the tour from from Kotor, I recommend this one: Our Lady of the Rocks, Mamula and Blue Cave Boat Tour.
+If doing the tour from Kotor, I recommend this one: Kotor: Blue Cave and Bay of Kotor Day Trip by Boat

 Tip: If you visit the Blue Cave, ask your tour guide in advance about timing.
-Reviews often mention too many boats and people, as well as fumes in the cave.
+Sometimes there are too many boats and people, as well as fumes in the cave.
+No fun!
 My ride was late afternoon in July.
 As we were the only boat there, we were able to swim with no issues.

 Mamula Island